Ryanair agrees possible route transfer with Flybe

-LONDON Ryanair has agreed the possibility of transferring some of its routes and aircraft to smaller operator Flybe in order to win the European Commission's approval for its Aer Lingus bid.
+LONDON Ryanair (RYA.I) has agreed the possibility of transferring some of its routes and aircraft to smaller operator Flybe (FLYB.L) in order to win the European Commission's approval for its Aer Lingus AERL.I bid.

-Flybe said on Tuesday, in response to press speculation, that Ryanair had agreed in principle to create a new company, into which business assets, including cash of 100 million euros, would be transferred and which Flybe would then acquire.
+Flybe said on Tuesday, in response to press speculation, that Ryanair had agreed in principle to create a new company, into which business assets, including cash of 100 million euros (86.4 million pounds), would be transferred and which Flybe would then acquire.

 Reuters reported on Monday that Ryanair had offered Flybe 100 million euros to take some Aer Lingus routes off its hands as the European Commission prepares to decide on the budget carrier's 694 million euro offer for the Irish airline.